Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/4-build-sw-for-ps-subsystems.md

 | Domain                      | Domain                          | standalone on psu_cortexa53_0 |
 | Templates                   | Available templates             | Hello World                   |

-    Note: application projects in one workspace cannot have the same name even if they belongs to different system projects because they store flat in the workspace directory.
+   **Note:** Application projects in one workspace cannot have the same name even if they belong to different system projects, because they store flat in the workspace directory.

 ### Modifying the hello_sys_a53 Application Source Code